edgelesssys/contrast/docs/docs/components/runtime.md

 ## Node-level components

-The runtime consists of additional software components that need to be installed and configured on every SEV-SNP-enabled worker node.
+The runtime consists of additional software components that need to be installed and configured on every SEV-SNP-enabled/TDX-enabled worker node.
 This installation is performed automatically by the [`node-installer` DaemonSet](#node-installer-daemonset).

 ![Runtime components](../_media/runtime.svg)